A double-dimensional approach to formal category theory: Creativity of the forgetful functors U: T-Alg → K

 \subsection{Kan extensions}

 The main results of this section, \thmref{creating Kan extensions between lax algebras} and \thmref{creating Kan extensions between colax algebras} below, describe the creation of algebraic Kan extensions by the forgetful functors \mbox{$\map U{\wAlg\lax wT}\K$} and $\map U{\wAlg\clx wT}\K$ respectively.
-The second of these, concerning colax $T$-algebras, generalises the main result of \cite{Koudenburg15a}, which describes creation of algebraic Kan extensions in the case of a double category $\K$.
+The second of these, concerning colax $T$"/algebras, generalises the main result of \cite{Koudenburg15a}, which describes creation of algebraic Kan extensions in the case of an oplax monad on a double category $\K$.
 The latter in turn is a generalisation of a result by Getzler, on the lifting of pointwise left Kan extensions along symmetric monoidal enriched functors, that was given in \cite{Getzler09}, where it was used to obtain a coherent way of freely generating many types of generalised operad.
-In \cite{Weber15} a variant of \thmref{creating Kan extensions between lax algebras}, considered in the setting of $2$-categories, is used to obtain algebraic Kan extensions along `morphisms of internal algebra classifiers'. \thmref{creating Kan extensions between colax algebras} can also be regarded as an extension of Kelly's result on `doctrinal adjunction', given in \cite{Kelly74}, as we shall see in the next section.
+In \cite{Weber15} a variant of \thmref{creating Kan extensions between lax algebras}, considered in the setting of $2$-categories, is used to obtain algebraic Kan extensions along `morphisms of internal algebra classifiers'.
+The creation of algebraic Kan extensions was first considered by Melli\`es and Tabareau in \cite{Mellies-Tabareau08}, in the case of a pseudomonad on a `bicategory equipped with proarrows' (see the remarks preceding \defref{augmented virtual equipment}), who assume the existence of a `yoneda situation' (see the remarks following \defref{yoneda embedding}) to state their result.